ampproject/amp-toolbox/packages/optimizer/README.md

 #### `minify`

 Minifies the generated HTML output.
-Requires the following optional dependencies: `npm install cssnano-simple postcss postcss-safe-parser terser` to also minify inlined CSS and JavaScript.
+Requires the following `terser` to be installed when inlined `amp-script` should be minified.
+Combine with [separateKeyframes](#separateKeyframes) to also minify CSS.

 - name: `minify`
 - valid options: `[true|false]`
 - default: `false`
 - used by: [MinifyHtml](lib/transformers/MinifyHtml.js), [SeparateKeyframes](lib/transformers/SeparateKeyframes.js)
+- additional dependency (when using amp-script): `npm install terser`

 #### `optimizeAmpBind`